0x4A4D00/BFI4Pascal/README.md

 # BFI4Pascal
-### BFI4P is a simple brain f*ck interpreter for Pascal,that can be used in Turbo Pascal, Objpas(FPC) and Delphi.
+### BFI4P is a simple brain f*ck interpreter for Pascal,that can be used in both Objpas(FPC) and Delphi.

 ![version](https://badgen.net/badge/version/1.0.7/red?style=flat-square)<br />